pic-protocol/pic-spec/draft/0.1/pic-spec.md

 ## 5.1 Trust Architecture Pattern

-The PIC Model follows the standard separation-of-concerns pattern used in production authorization systems, where untrusted components submit requests to trusted validation services.
+The PIC Model follows separation-of-concerns patterns used in production authorization systems.
+The specific deployment depends on the trust model of the environment.

-**Standard Pattern in Production Systems**:
+**External CAT Pattern** (for untrusted Executors):

+In environments where Executors are untrusted, they submit requests to a separate CAT validation service:

 | System | Requesting Component | Validation Service | Operation |
 |--------|---------------------|-------------------|-----------|